iamharryliu/vigilant-broccoli/notes/health/massages.md

 - Avoid bones.
 - Balance massages so you do not only focus on a local point.
 - Be careful massaging the neck.
-Make them short and light.
+Make it short and light.
 - Communicate.
 - Technique.
   - Duck Grip > Pincer Grip